Welcome to Episode 5. As always, if you missed a previous episode please feel free to rewind back to Episode 4.

 ● Remove the old cover.

-Now all we needed was a week with a dry weather forecast, not that usual for April in the UK BUT we struck lucky!
+Now, all we needed was a week with a dry weather forecast, not that usual for April in the UK BUT we struck luckily!

 This is the old cover in situ:

 First, we removed the plastic cover inside the cupboard to check there were no fixings.
 What we thought to be a simple plastic cover turned out to be a plastic base that you stand flowerpots in!
 We could see plastic around the inside but there were no other fixings holding the cover in place so Nick was happy to tackle it from above now.